-A typical Katchakid swimming pool nets installation will take approximately 4-6 hours on an average swimming pool.
+A typical Katchakid inground pool safety cover net installation will take approximately 4-6 hours on an average swimming pool.
 Learn more about our installation process.

-A typical Katchakid swimming pool nets installation will take approximately 4-6 hours on an average swimming pool.
+A typical Katchakid inground pool safety cover net installation will take approximately 4-6 hours on an average swimming pool.
 The installation process can be divided into the following categories:

-Anchors are spaced approximately 10-inches away from the water’s edge and typically no more than 30-inches apart.
-Using a high-end, diamond tipped, core drill with a ¾ inch drill bit, a hole is drilled at least 1 ¾ inch deep.
-Anchors are inserted into the recess with the keyhole of the anchor facing towards the water.
+Anchors are typically spaced approximately 10-inches away from the water’s edge and usually no more than 30-inches apart.
+Using a high-end, diamond tipped, core drill with a ¾ inch drill bit, an approximate 1¾ inch deep hole is drilled.
+The anchors are inserted into this recess, with the keyhole of the anchor facing towards the water.

-Satisfied that the net is as straight and tight as possible, the net is trimmed along the natural curve of the pool with a soldering iron which cuts and seals the ends.
+Satisfied that the net is as straight and tight as possible, the excess netting is trimmed, along the natural curve of the pool, with a soldering iron which cuts and seals the ends.

-Once the binding is complete, the fasteners are closed.
+Once the binding process is complete, the fasteners are closed.

-The pool nets edges are finished by soldering together any loose braid from the 1st and 2nd bindings.
+The nettings edges are finished by soldering together and tidying up any loose braid from the 1st and 2nd bindings.
 This procedure prevents any knot slippage and gives the pool net a neat appearance.

-The pool net has been set at the required tension with the central tension system (CTS) closed.
+The inground pool safety cover net is now at the required tension with the central tension system (CTS) closed.
 For the final steps, the CTS must be undone.
 The installation of the CTS system and ratchet requires three more anchors.
-The tension cords are guided over the designated pulleys in a straight line about 60 – 90 degrees apart, and the CTS system set and secured.
+The tension cords are guided over the designated pulleys in a straight line, about 60 – 90 degrees apart, and the CTS system set and secured.

 The roller is placed on the designated corner pre-determined in the planning stage.
 An anchor is drilled to hold it securely in place during operation.
 The start button is tied onto the net’s corresponding diagonal corner.
 When removing the net the start disk will be the last point onto the roller.

-Three labels are required in order for the Katchakid pool net to meet the ASTM F1346–91 code section 8.1 – 8.7.1 for manual safety covers.
-The labels are attached to the pool net once the installation is complete.
+Three labels are required for the Katchakid pool net to meet the ASTM F1346–91 code section 8.1 – 8.7.1 for manual safety covers.
+These labels are attached to the pool net once the installation is complete.